 And the last example we’re going to mention: if you only need to push text (string) data to browser clients, and you never expect to require bidirectional communication, then you could use something like Server-Sent Events (SSE).
 Compared to WebSockets, SSE is less complex and demanding, and easier to scale.

-We’ll now look at five alternatives to the WebSocket protocol - similar technologies that allow you to power realtime communication for use cases like chat, live multiplayer games, and streaming live score updates.
+We’ll now look at five alternatives to the WebSocket protocol - somewhat similar technologies that you can use to build realtime apps.

-Server-Sent Events (SSE) is a server push technology based on something called Server-Sent DOM Events, which was first implemented in Opera 9.
-The idea is simple: a browser can subscribe to a stream of events generated by a server, receiving updates whenever a new event occurs.
-This led to the birth of the popular EventSource interface, which accepts an HTTP stream connection and keeps it open for data streaming.
-The connection is kept open until closed by calling EventSource.close().
+Server-Sent Events (SSE) is an HTTP server push technology.
+The idea is simple: a browser client can subscribe to a stream of events generated by a server, receiving updates whenever a new event occurs.

 Server-Sent Events advantages

 It’s mono-directional; only the server can push data to the client.